What is Music Therapy?

 Music therapy is available in clinics and hospitals across the United States with a physician/provider order, similar to physical therapy and occupational therapy.
 It is available for patients of all ages, from birth to end of life.

 Infants in the NICU receive specialized protocols for developmental needs.
 Cancer patients participate in music therapy to manage anxiety and cope with illness and treatment.
-Music therapy provides comfort and respite for end-of-life patients and their families.
+Music therapy sessions are tailored to individual needs and goals, providing comfort and respite for end-of-life patients and their families.

 Is Music Therapy Effective for Pain Relief?

 Music sessions are individualized and depend on the patient’s needs.
 Live music is primarily used to offer patients their preferred music genre.
 Physical pain and emotional suffering are also individualized, and music therapy can improve pain management by directing attention away from the pain, supporting breathing and relaxation, and improving sleep.
+The pain-relieving effect of music therapy is achieved through mechanisms such as distraction, emotional engagement, and activation of brain areas that regulate pain.
 In addition to live music, music therapists and patients may write songs, analyze lyrics, play instruments or sing.

 Music therapists frequently assist with needle sticks, IV insertions and other painful procedures for adults and children.